CorbinBryan/PhyloPractice/README.md

 * [Visual Studio Code](https://code.visualstudio.com/) (helpful for writing reproducible scripts and keeping track of your own workflow)

 To get started, see `phylo.md` in the root of this repository.

+See `ML_Bayesian.md` for a brief explanation of both Bayesian and Maximum likelihood inference.